-The Best Dog Breed for a Small Ranch
+The Best Dog Breed For A Small Ranch

 A small ranch with few acres will require a dog that stays close to home and refrains from wandering off of the limited property.
 Because livestock is raised on a ranch, the dog should also be highly trainable and able to work around livestock without chasing or harassing it.
 Most breeds that are suitable for ranch life will work well around a small amount of livestock as well as they will around a large herd of livestock.
 These herding breeds and working breeds make the best ranch dogs.